-The ICS Tutorship on Dry Cargo Chartering, conducted by Capt.
-Devashish Basu, is a structured video-based learning programme designed specifically for students preparing for the Institute of Chartered Shipbrokers (ICS) examinations.
-This course is ideal for aspiring shipbrokers, seafarers transitioning ashore, and maritime professionals who want a clear, exam-focused understanding of Dry Cargo Chartering.
-Delivered through 10 comprehensive recorded video chapters, the course ensures complete coverage of the official ICS syllabus while making complex concepts easy to grasp through practical explanations,
+This course is ideal for aspiring shipbrokers, seafarers transitioning ashore, and maritime professionals seeking a clear, exam-focused understanding of dry cargo chartering practices.
+Delivered through 10 comprehensive recorded video chapters, the programme ensures complete coverage of the official ICS syllabus, while simplifying complex commercial concepts through practical explanations and real-market examples.

 Capt.
 Basu is a highly respected shipping professional with over four decades of rich experience across sailing and shore-based operations.
 Having served on a wide range of vessels — including general cargo ships, tankers, bulk carriers, passenger ships, and OBOs — he rose through the ranks to Master before transitioning ashore.
 His shore career includes leadership roles in chartering, broking, agency management, and port operations, with over 21 years dedicated to heading major divisions in reputed shipping companies.
 An ex-pilot with the Gujarat Maritime Board and a senior leader at organizations like Parekh Marine, Everett India, and Essar Shipping, Capt.
 Basu is deeply passionate about mentoring the next generation of maritime professionals.
 Currently serving as visiting faculty at Navi Mumbai MTI, he brings a wealth of practical knowledge, strategic insight, and a lifelong commitment to maritime excellence to his courses.